puzzle/gitlab-ci-cd-training/content/en/docs/012/security.md

 Commit and push the changes to trigger the pipeline

-Now the pipeline should faile because the GitLab Secret Analyzer will find a private key inside our repository.
+Now the pipeline should fail because the GitLab Secret Analyzer will find a private key inside our repository.
 <!-- TODO Check for ouput -->

 {{% alert color="danger" %}}If you ever push a secret into a repository, **YOU MUST CONSIDER THIS SECRET AS INSECURE**.
 Remove the secret from the repository and change all related secrets!{{% /alert %}}

+Now remove the private key from the repository th execute the next steps.

 ## Task {{% param sectionnumber %}}.5 Custom security tooling